paavohuhtala/Docs/systems/scripting/index.rst

   - Counters are 32-bit signed integer variables, which can be modified and compared in various ways.

+  - Counters are created the first time they are referenced, with the initial value of zero.

+    - This applies to both actions and conditions; comparing a non-existent counter to 0 returns ``true``.

   - They overflow and underflow.

 - Timers

   - Timers are automatically decrementing counters with a configurable starting value.

-  - Timers tick down towards zero, and stay at ``-1`` when they expire.
+  - Timers tick down towards zero, and stop when the counter variable becomes negative.

   - All counter actions can be used on timers and vice versa.